ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 ## Set Up SonarQube Server

-1. Before creating a job configure and install the following plugins:
+1. Before creating a job on Jenkins, configure and install the following plugins:

    ```Eclipse Temurin Installer.```